Alphabet Inc. (GOOG) Shares Plummet Below 1-Year High

-Alphabet Inc. (NASDAQ: GOOG)’s stock price has plunge by -0.10relation to previous closing price of 105.12.
-Nevertheless, the company has seen a -0.19% plunge in its stock price over the last five trading sessions.
-MarketWatch.com reported on 04/17/23 that Google CEO Sundar Pichai is worried that AI will ‘impact every product across every company’
+The stock of Alphabet Inc. (NASDAQ: GOOG) has decreased by -0.15 when compared to last closing price of 104.61.
+Despite this, the company has experienced a -0.54% fall in its stock price over the last five trading sessions.
+Barron’s reported 17 hours ago that Alphabet Announces Additional $70B in Stock Buybacks

 Is It Worth Investing in Alphabet Inc. (NASDAQ: GOOG) Right Now?

-The price-to-earnings ratio for Alphabet Inc. (NASDAQ: GOOG) is above average at 22.16x.
-There are mixed opinions on the stock, with 38 analysts rating it as a “buy,” 7 rating it as “overweight,” 5 rating it as “hold,” and 0 rating it as “sell.”
+The price-to-earnings ratio for Alphabet Inc. (NASDAQ: GOOG) is above average at 22.71x, Analysts have differing opinions on the stock, with 38 analysts rating it as a “buy,” 7 as “overweight,” 5 as “hold,” and 0 as “sell.”

 Sponsored

-The average price estimated by analysts for GOOG is $124.29, which is $20.09 above than the current price.
-The public float for GOOG is 5.20B, and at present, short sellers hold a 0.58% of that float.
-The average trading volume of GOOG on April 20, 2023 was 32.27M shares.
+The average price point forecasted by analysts for Alphabet Inc. (GOOG) is $126.35, which is $20.66 above the current market price.
+The public float for GOOG is 5.20B, and currently, short sellers hold a 0.62% ratio of that floaft.
+The average trading volume of GOOG on April 27, 2023 was 31.33M shares.

 GOOG’s Market Performance

-The stock of Alphabet Inc. (GOOG) has seen a -0.19% decrease in the past week, with a 3.03% rise in the past month, and a 14.43% gain in the past quarter.
-The volatility ratio for the week is 1.78%, and the volatility levels for the past 30 days are at 2.27% for GOOG.
-The simple moving average for the past 20 days is -0.24% for GOOG’s stock, with a 3.38% simple moving average for the past 200 days.
+The stock of Alphabet Inc. (GOOG) has seen a -0.54% decrease in the past week, with a 1.35% rise in the past month, and a 7.98% gain in the past quarter.
+The volatility ratio for the week is 2.30%, and the volatility levels for the past 30 days are at 2.21% for GOOG.
+The simple moving average for the last 20 days is -0.91% for GOOG stock, with a simple moving average of 3.07% for the last 200 days.

 Analysts’ Opinion of GOOG